Societal collapse: Natural disasters and climate change

 More generally, recent research pointed to climate change as a key player in the decline and fall of historical societies in China, the Middle East, Europe, and the Americas.
-In fact, paleoclimatogical temperature reconstruction suggests that historical periods of social unrest, societal collapse, and population crash and significant climate change often occurred simultaneously.
-A team of researchers from Mainland China and Hong Kong were able to establish a causal connection between climate change and large-scale human crises in pre-industrial times.
+Paleoclimatogical temperature reconstruction suggests that historical periods of social unrest, societal collapse, and population crash and significant climate change often occurred simultaneously.
+A team of researchers from mainland China and Hong Kong were able to establish a causal connection between climate change and large-scale human crises in pre-industrial times.
 Short-term crises may be caused by social problems, but climate change was the ultimate cause of major crises, starting with economic depressions.
-Moreover, since agriculture is highly dependent on climate, any changes to the regional climate from the optimum can induce crop failures.
+Since agriculture is highly dependent on climate, any changes to the regional climate from the optimum can induce crop failures.

 After around 1130, North America had significant climatic change in the form of a 300-year period of aridity called the Great Drought.
 The Mississippian culture collapsed during this period.
 The Ancestral Puebloans left their established homes in the 12th and 13th centuries.
 Current scholarly consensus is that Ancestral Puebloans responded to pressure from Numic-speaking peoples moving onto the Colorado Plateau, as well as climate change that resulted in agricultural failures.

 The Mongol conquests corresponded to a period of cooling in the Northern Hemisphere between the thirteenth and fourteenth centuries, when the Medieval Warm Period was giving way to the Little Ice Age, which caused ecological stress.
 In Europe, the cooling climate did not directly facilitate the Black Death, but it caused wars, mass migration, and famine, which helped diseases spread.

-The Thirty Years' War devastated much of Europe and was one of the many political upheavals during the General Crisis of the Seventeenth Century, which is causally linked to the Little Ice Age.
+The Thirty Years' War between 1618 and 1648 devastated much of Europe and was one of the many political upheavals during the General Crisis of the Seventeenth Century, which is causally linked to the Little Ice Age.

 A more recent example is the General Crisis of the Seventeenth Century in Europe, which was a period of inclement weather, crop failure, economic hardship, extreme intergroup violence, and high mortality because of the Little Ice Age.
 The Maunder Minimum involved sunspots being exceedingly rare.
 Episodes of social instability track the cooling with a time lag of up to 15 years, and many developed into armed conflicts, such as the Thirty Years' War (1618–1648), which started as a war of succession to the Bohemian throne.

-Animosity between Protestants and Catholics in the Holy Roman Empire (in modern-day Germany) added fuel to the fire.
+Animosity between Protestants and Catholics in the Holy Roman Empire, in modern-day Germany, added fuel to the fire.
 Soon, it escalated to a huge conflict that involved all major European powers and devastated much of Germany.
 When the war had ended, some regions of the empire had seen their populations drop by as much as 70%.
-However, not all societies faced crises during this period.
+Not all societies faced crises during this period.
 Tropical countries with high carrying capacities and trading economies did not suffer much because the changing climate did not induce an economic depression in those places.